Graphic with the words Strengthening Democracy Together

 Photo of a group of young people carrying protest signs on a college campus

-A critical moment for higher education and American democracy
+A critical crossroads for higher education and American democracy

 Photo of a young man addressing an assembly on a college campus